-The Company was formed in 1965 and has grown into a significant participant in the bullion and coin markets, with approximately \$8.2 billion in revenues for fiscal year 2022.
-Our strategy continues to focus on growth, including the volume of our business, our geographic presence, and the scope of complementary products, services, and technological tools that we offer to our customers.

-We intend to continue to grow by leveraging off the strengths of our existing integrated operations:
+The Company was formed in 1965 and has grown into a significant participant in the bullion and coin markets, with \$9.3 billion in revenues for fiscal year 2023.
+We have remained active in seeking investment opportunities to strategically enhance our business, and also continue to focus on growth in the volume of our business, our geographic presence, and the scope of complementary products, services, and technological tools that we offer to our customers.
+In doing so, we seek to leverage off the strengths of our existing integrated operations, which span trading, distribution, logistics, minting, storage, hedging, financing, and consignment products and services, including:

-- our expertise in e-commerce and marketing;

-- our retail distribution network;

-- the depth of our customer relationships;

-- our access to market makers, suppliers, and sovereign and private mints;
+- our expertise in e-commerce and marketing; - the depth of our customer relationships and our ability to acquire and retain new customers; - our long-standing relationships with the United States Mint and other sovereign and private mints;

-- our trading systems in the U.S. and Europe;

-- our network of precious metals dealers;

-- our depository relationships around the world;

-- our knowledge of secured lending;

-- our design and production of minted silver products;

-- our ability to obtain more favorable pricing and financing terms due to our size; - our distribution, storage and logistics capabilities; and - the quality and experience of our management team.
+- our access to market makers and suppliers; - our global trading systems; - our network of precious metals dealers; - our depository relationships around the world; - our design and production of minted silver products; - our ability to obtain more favorable pricing and financing terms due to our size; - our ability to manage exposure to commodity price risk through our experienced traders; - our distribution, storage and logistics capabilities; - · our knowledge of secured lending; and - the quality and experience of our management team.